About Us

 Our History

 The Rainbow Foster Home Initiative (RFHI) began as a summer project in June 2025.
-While serving as a Organizing Fellow with Loud Light, Ariona Cook set out to create a pamphlet that provided foster parents with information on what it means to be open and affirming to the LGBTQ+ identities of foster youth they care for and local resources available to them as they navigated their ally journey.
+While serving as an Organizing Fellow with Loud Light, Ariona Cook set out to create a pamphlet that provided foster parents with information on what it means to be open and affirming to the LGBTQ+ identities of foster youth they care for and local resources available to them as they navigate their ally journey.

 During a particularly tumultuous time for LGBTQ+ youth following the passage of a series of anti-LGBTQ+ bills in the Kansas legislature, Ari sought to bridge the gaps in LGBTQ+-sensitive service delivery and training among child welfare agencies, which only continue to grow due to political pressure.